 Generally speaking, partitions are subsets of a file in memory or storage.
-However, Spark partitions have more usages then a subset compared to SQL database or HIVE system.
+However, Spark partitions have more usages than a subset compared to the SQL database or HIVE system.
 Spark will use the partitions to parallel run the jobs to gain maximum performance.
 While we operate Spark DataFrame, there are majorly three places Spark uses partitions which are input, output, and shuffle.

 Key points for optimizing performance with the shuffle partition technique

-- Each partition size should be smaller than 200 mb to gain optimized performance.
+- Each partition size should be smaller than 200 MB to gain optimized performance.

 Best practices for common scenarios

 - The limited size of cluster working with small DataFrame: set the number of shuffle partitions to 1x or 2x the number of cores you have. (each partition should less than 200 mb to gain better performance)